veghdev/write-condastat/README.md

 # write-condastat
-write-condastat makes it easy to collect, filter and save pypi statistics to csv files.
+write-condastat makes it easy to collect, filter and save conda statistics to csv files.